 However, plastic surgeons like Dr Christopher aim to achieve the best aesthetics and symmetry in the process.

 Breast reconstruction procedures are most commonly performed to treat patients with breast cancer.
 Thus, they are usually covered by insurance and yes, a portion of the fees is claimable through Medisave.

 There are 2 main types of breast reconstruction procedures in Singapore

 They can be categorised into implant based or tissue-based procedures.

-- Implant-based – This type of reconstruction is done most commonly in 2 stages using a tissue expander for the first stage and replacing it with an implant in the second stage.
+- Implant-based – This type of reconstruction is done most commonly in 2 stages using a tissue expander for the first stage and replacing it with an breast implant in the second stage.

 However, nowadays, more surgeons are placing an implant immediately after the mastectomy, saving the patient another operation.

 - Tissue-based reconstruction – This procedure is Dr Christopher's preferred technique because the reconstructed breast is able to mimic the look, feel, and movement of a natural one.

 Breast reconstruction doesn't just improve self-esteem

 Studies have shown that breast reconstruction offers improved psychological and cosmetic outcomes.
 Most women who have undergone this procedure have expressed an improved quality of life.